benbourgeois/Recipe_milestone/README.md

 - Add Recipe Page:
     * Arrow on drop down menu to pick meal type is now in the correct spot.
-        - Had am issue where the arrow was appearing under the menu.
+        - Had an issue where the arrow was appearing under the menu.

 - Cooking Utensils Page:
     * Will take you to a separate site for cooking utensils for now.